DistriNet/decoyauth/scripts/README.md

-# Multi-Password Dragonfy: Proof-of-Concept in Python
+# Multi-Password Dragonfly: Proof-of-Concept in Python

 The repository contains a proof-of-concept implementation that adds multi-password functionality to the WPA3's Dragonfly handshake, also known as Simultaneous Authentication of Equals (SAE) in the IEEE 802.11 standard.
 With this extension, an Access Point (AP) will accept multiple passwords, and the AP will learn which password the client selected.
 It is designed to provide the same security guarantees as standard WPA3, i.e., resistance against offline dictionary attacks, forward secrecy, etc.